 ThaiThailand became a hit in international news after an incident happened near a tourist destination in its capital city, Bangkok.
-Nevertheless, I am optimist that Thailand will recover from this reputation damage rapidly.
-Thailand is one of many popular destinations to spend your vacation.
-Travelling to Thailand is one of many reasons to learn Thai.
+Nevertheless, I am optimistic that Thailand will recover from this reputation damage rapidly.
+Thailand is one of the many popular destinations to spend your vacation.
+Traveling to Thailand is one of many reasons to learn Thai.

 |My Thai teacher|